 Annual reporting obligation

-As a manufacturer or importer of roll-your-own tobacco you must annually, no later than the 31st of January each year, referring to the previous year, submit the following information about the product to us via EU-CEG:
+As a manufacturer or importer of cigarettes you must annually, no later than the 31st of January each year, referring to the previous year, submit the following information about the product to us via EU-CEG:

 - Available internal and external studies on market research and preferences of various consumer groups, including young people and current smokers, relating to ingredients and emissions.
 You do not have to re-report previously submitted internal and external studies.